 - Full Mastopexy (Mastopexy): A full mastopexy is recommended when Dr. Zemmel believes a sufficient lift is not possible using any of the prior lift types.
 It is typically used in patients with Grade III/IV ptosis of the breast.
 This means the nipple and areola are located significantly below the inframammary fold (the breast crease) and even pointing downwards.
 In addition to the incisions used in a vertical mastopexy, an additional incision along the crease beneath the breast is also needed to produce a significant lift and give a youthful shape to the breast.
 Although this lift type requires more incisions than the others, the incisions usually heal very well.
 The resulting scars fade over time.
 Dr. Zemmel’s patients are uniformly happy to accept any remaining marks in exchange for the benefit of a fully rejuvenated breast shape with a beautiful contour.

-Breast augmentation alone takes approximately 50 minutes, and depending on which of the four lift types Dr. Zemmel uses, the procedure usually lasts between 1 ½ and 2 ½ hours total.
+Breast augmentation alone takes approximately 50 minutes, and depending on which of the four lift types your surgeon uses, the procedure usually lasts between 1 ½ and 2 ½ hours total.
 Your procedure will be performed under deep sedation or general anesthesia in the main operating rooms of the hospital.

 Since Dr. Zemmel understands that breast lift surgery and breast augmentation is a very personal choice for every woman, he spends time during the consultation process listening to your goals and expectations, providing his professional recommendations on which type of lift or implant can best achieve your desired results, and helps you make a well-educated decision about your body and health.

 Breast augmentation-mastopexy is a complex operation that changes nearly every dimension of the breasts.
 It requires not only inserting and managing a breast implant, but also an expert knowledge of the soft tissue dynamics covering the implant.
-It should be performed only by a board certified plastic surgeon such as Dr. Neil J. Zemmel.
+It should be performed only by a board-certified plastic surgeon.
 As with any surgery, there is some risk, and it is Dr. Zemmel’s primary concern to minimize any risks associated with your procedure.
 Dr. Zemmel prioritizes his patients’ safety and comfort when performing a breast lift with implants to yield the best possible results.
-Dr. Zemmel maximizes your safety by:
+He maximizes your safety by:

 - Using only accredited hospital operating rooms.